learn-co-curriculum/phrg-js-advanced-scope-arrow-functions-readme/README.md

   person.greet()()
   // "Hi, I'm bob"
 ```

+As you can see this inner arrow function retains the scope of the outer `greet` method.
+Because the outer `greet` method's context is `person`, the inner function's context is also `person`.

 Let's see this same principle as it applies to callbacks.
 Let's see the difference between passing a regular function and an arrow function to our `map` method.